-The sides of the car are quite curvaceous, and there’s a rising waistline, to give the vehicle an overall athletic stance.
-Alfa Romeo has also been clever by hiding the rear door handles in the trailing edge of the window.
-The tailgate isn’t the largest.
-Again, the taillights will never be mistaken for anything other than an Alfa’s.
+The sides of the car are quite curvaceous, and there’s a rising waistline that gives the vehicle an overall athletic stance.
+Alfa Romeo has also cleverly hidden the rear door handles in the trailing edge of the window.
+The tailgate isn’t the largest, and again, the taillights will never be mistaken for anything other than an Alfa’s.

 One glance at this attractive car and you know it’s a) Italian, and b) an Alfa.